Dr. Rikiesha Metzger, Interim Program Director

-Todd Marcus is a community activist, musician, and resident of Jubilee Arts’ Sandtown-Winchester community since 1997.
+Todd is a community activist, musician, and resident of Jubilee Arts’ Sandtown-Winchester community since 1997.
 He is the Executive Director of Intersection of Change (IOC), which is the umbrella organization that includes Jubilee Arts, Martha's Place, and Strength to Love II.
-As a musician, Marcus is a bass clarinetist, composer, and bandleader.
+As a musician, Marcus is a bass clarinetist, composer, and bandleader whose music often incorporate the Middle Eastern influences of his Egyptian-American heritage.
 He actively leads several ensembles including his Todd Marcus Jazz Orchestra, Quartet, Trio, and Duo and was selected as a 2014 winner of a Baker Artist Award.
+His

 Genifer Fraser, Program Manager